UPDATED AS OF JUNE 25, 2020

 With the current COVID-19 ambiguity and unknown future, The Wallis with its Board of Directors will evaluate the opportunities to hold performances and gatherings on its campus on a regular basis and make adjustments accordingly.
-Our Ticket Services office will be reaching out to you personally to discuss options available to you for your already-purchased tuckets to any cancelled or postponed events.
+Our Ticket Services office will be reaching out to you personally to discuss options available to you for your purchased tickets to any cancelled or postponed events.

 Where can I find additional information about the Novel Coronavirus?

 City of Beverly Hills Office of Emergency Management (dial 310-285-1021);